-The campsites are exclusive to motorhome and people who go camping in tents.
+The campsites are exclusive for motorhomes and people who go camping in tents.

-Important: RV is a “motorized house” but you can not park anywhere to sleep, then you have to book a camping to park and sleep.
-In addition, the campsites offer structure to dump the dirty water from the car and replenish clean water from the motorhome, which is very important.
-Check on the official website the availability and values of the campsites
+As much as the Motorhome is a “motorized home” you can not stop anywhere to sleep and you must reserve a camping to park and sleep.
+In addition, the campgrounds offer a structure to pour dirty water from the car and replace clean water from the motorhome, which is very important.
+Check the availability and values of the campsites on the official website

-Just like the RV, I recommend booking in advance the campsites, because you choose the best locations and do not need to keep changing camping.
+Just like the motorhome, the campsites are very disputed, so I recommend closing the campsites in advance, so that you choose the best locations and don’t have to change your camping.

-We reserved the last available and so we had to keep moving from one to the other, not that it was a problem, but it influences the script.
-Even so, we have nothing to complain about, they all had good infrastructure, which included water to fill the reservoir of the motorhome, access to sewage to dump the dirty water from the reservoirs, taken to connect the energy of the car, bathrooms and even Kitchens.
-Of the 4 campsites that we stayed, only 1 had no shower, but as we had a shower in the motorhome was not a problem.
+We reserved the last available and so we had to keep changing from one to the other, not that it was a problem, but it influences the script.
+Even so, we have nothing to complain about, they all had good infrastructure, which included water to fill the motorhome’s reservoir, sewage access to empty dirty water from the reservoirs, a socket to turn on the car’s power, toilets and even Kitchens.
+Of the 4 campsites we stayed at, only 1 did not have a shower, but as we had a shower in the motorhome it was not a problem.

 For 7 days of travel being 6 nights in the campsites, we paid CAD $222.70